Last Updated on August 15, 2023

 Spending time together with her and her boyfriend in Mykonos was surreal.
 I booked my trip to Mykonos the night before the two of them flew there so the fact that this all panned out so nicely was seriously a miracle.
 Wait until you hear about how I managed it… that’ll be in another blog post.

-As difficult as it was saying goodbye to the two of them, the goodbye was made slightly easier in knowing I had something else to look forward to next.
+As difficult as it was saying goodbye to the two of them, the goodbye was made slightly easier by knowing I had something else to look forward to next.
 My sister would be flying back to Europe, along with my mom and dad this time, to visit me in Spain in just two weeks!

 Sure enough, they all visited me!
 We spent time in Madrid and even took a high-speed train to Barcelona.
 That was my first time visiting Barcelona despite this being my third time in Spain.
 This trip was a whole experience on its own so I’ll save the details for another post.